 \subsubsection{Evaluated models}

-From Secs.~\ref{BiGE}, \ref{GGE}, and \ref{KGBE}, the representative graph embedding-based recommendation models pioneering subsequent variants in each category are partially selected as evaluated models in simulation experiments.
+The representative graph embedding-based recommendation models pioneering subsequent variants in each category from Secs.~\ref{BiGE}, \ref{GGE} and \ref{KGBE} are partially selected as evaluated models in experiments.
 As benchmarks, some of the most commonly used conventional recommendation models are selected.
 Tab.~\ref{Benchmarks} gives an overview of them.

-In detail, for recommendation tasks for predicting explicit user-item interactions, three graph embedding-based recommendation models: FunkSVD \cite{koren2009matrix}, probabilistic matrix factorization (PMF) \cite{mnih2007probabilistic}, and AutoRec \cite{sedhain2015autorec} are selected from Secs.~\ref{sec:SVD}, \ref{Bayesian_Sec}, and \ref{DL-KG}, respectively.
-Besides, the factorization machine (FM) \cite{rendle2010factorization} selected from Sec.\ref{sec:SVD} is a representative work tackling the sparsity problem.
-Meanwhile, as benchmarks, three conventional recommendation models including Overall Average, user-based k-nearest neighbor collaborative filtering (UserKNN) \cite{zhao2010user}, and item-based k-nearest neighbor collaborative filtering (ItemKNN) \cite{sarwar2001item} are selected, among which Overall Average \cite{lu2012recommender} takes a user's averaged rating on items in the training set as the predicted rating on his non-interacted items; UserKNN is illustrated in Sec.~\ref{conventional_models} and ItemKNN is an item-oriented version of UserKNN; HybridKNN is a combination of UserKNN and ItemKNN.
-The recommendation accuracy of these models in predicting explicit user-item interactions is evaluated by MAE and RMSE.
+In detail, as for recommendation tasks for predicting explicit user-item interactions, three graph embedding-based recommendation models are selected from Secs.~\ref{sec:SVD}, \ref{Bayesian_Sec} and \ref{DL-KG}, including FunkSVD \cite{koren2009matrix}, probabilistic matrix factorization (PMF) \cite{mnih2007probabilistic} and AutoRec \cite{sedhain2015autorec}, respectively.
+In addition, factorization machine (FM) \cite{rendle2010factorization} selected from Sec.\ref{sec:SVD} is a representative model used to tackle the sparsity problem in recommendation.
+Meanwhile, as benchmarks, three conventional recommendation models including Overall Average, user-based k-nearest neighbor collaborative filtering (UserKNN) \cite{zhao2010user} and item-based k-nearest neighbor collaborative filtering (ItemKNN) \cite{sarwar2001item} are selected, among which Overall Average \cite{lu2012recommender} takes a user's average rating on items in the training set as the predicted rating on his non-interacted items.
+UserKNN is illustrated in Sec.~\ref{conventional_models} and ItemKNN is an item-oriented version of UserKNN.
+HybridKNN is a combination of UserKNN and ItemKNN.
+The recommendation accuracy of these models in predicting explicit user-item interactions is evaluated by metrics MAE and RMSE.